opengovfoundation/madison/docs/INSTALL.OSX.md

   1. `nvm alias default stable && nvm use default`
   1. Update npm version using `npm install -g npm`

-1. Run `make deps`, this will install both client and server dependencies.
+1. Run `make deps`, this will install needed dependencies.

 1. Install compass.
 If you do not have any ruby gems installed, you can get away with `sudo gem update --system` and `sudo gem install compass`, installing the compass gem